ChartsCSS/ChartsCSS.org/src/components/axes.md

 ### Naming Conventions

-One of the frameworks philosophical guidelines is to use direction-free class names.
+One of the framework's philosophical guidelines is to use direction-free class names.
 This way it can support all languages out-of-the-box, including left-to-right (LTR), right-to-left (RTL) and top-to-bottom (TTB) languages.

 Class like `.show-x-axes` and `.show-y-axes` were deprecated early-on in favor of `.show-primary-axis`, `.show-*-secondary-axes` and `.show-data-axes`.

 ### Supported Axes